nickbrandt/GitLab/doc/user/permissions.md

 particular group or project.
 If a user is both in a project's group and the project itself, the highest permission level is used.

-On public and internal projects the Guest role is not enforced.
+On public and internal projects, the Guest role is not enforced.
 All users can:

 - Create issues.
 - Leave comments.